Middle Common Room

 Professor Martyn Harry, Tutor in Music

-Many St Hilda’s students also participate in the religious life of the College within our own chapel, and in that of the University.
+Many St Hilda’s students also participate in the religious life of the College and in that of the University.
 Almost all faith groups are represented by University student societies.
 The Hindu Mandal in Oxford is very near College, as is the Central Oxford Mosque.
 There is a University Jewish Chaplaincy, and an Oxford Synagogue.
 St Hilda’s has its own Christian chapel and chaplain.
-For these and other places of worship, please see the University's Equality and Diversity webpages.
+The College Milham Ford Chapel has been demolished as part of the building redevelopment and the College has a temporary chapel located in South 45-46.
+For places of worship, please see the University's Equality and Diversity webpages.

 Most students pursue leisure activities both within and outside College.
 With more than 400 clubs and societies across the University to choose from, you will always be able to find other people who share your interests, no matter how unusual.
 There is a wide range of options - your main problem will be choosing which societies to join.
 If St Hilda’s or the University doesn’t offer you what you want to do, you can set up a society for it yourself!